ovh/docs/pages/platform/databases/databases_11_resize_your_cluster_storage/guide.en-gb.md

 ## Instructions

-To adjust the storage space of your cluster, you must first log in to the OVHcloud Control panel and open your public cloud project.
-Click `Databases`{.action} in the left navigation bar, select your engine instance, then click the `General Information`{.action} tab.
+To adjust the storage space of your cluster, you must first log in to the OVHcloud Control Panel and open your Public Cloud project.
+Click `Databases`{.action} in the left navigation bar, select your engine instance then click the `General Information`{.action} tab.

 ![Cluster overview](images/databases_10_resize_your_cluster_storage-20230215132135358.png)